 clean YA romance by Tiana Smith

-This is your classic sweet YA love triangle, and the best thing about this book is it stays lighthearted all the way through—perfect for readers who want to avoid deep and dark topics.
+What readers think: This is your classic sweet YA love triangle, and the story stays lighthearted all the way through—perfect for readers who want to avoid deep and dark topics.
 As far as content, this one is squeaky clean with zero profanity and quick, limited kissing scenes.

 I’d Love to Tell You But Then I’d Have to Kill You